 After months of uncertainty, Companies House has confirmed that from 18 November 2025, identity verification will become a compulsory part of incorporation and new appointments of directors and Persons of Significant Control (PSCs).

-In addition, from Spring 2026, third-party providers will need to be registered as an Authorised Corporate Service Provider (ACSP) to make any filings on behalf of other companies.
+In addition to the above, from Spring 2026, third-party providers will need to be registered as an Authorised Corporate Service Provider (ACSP) in order to make any filings on behalf of other companies.

 - new directors will need to verify their identity to incorporate a company or be appointed to an existing company;